wallarm/product-documentation/docs/4.6/fast/dsl/detect/parameters.md

 ![!`HTTP Status` parameter structure][img-http-status]

 * The response should contain a certain HTTP status.
     ```
     - response:
       - status: value
     ```

-    {% collapse title="Example." %}
+    ??? info "Example"
         `- status: 500` — the status should have the value of `500`.

         `- status: '5\d\d'` — this regular expression covers all the `5xx` statuses.
-    {% endcollapse %}

 * The response should contain any of the HTTP statuses from the list.

     ```
     - response: